 PS C:\Users\luis> net start wslservice

-The default shell in Ubuntu for WSL2 is bash but as I explained in ¡Adiós Bash, hola Zsh!, I switch to zsh (an interesting post).
-I also install “tmux”, an extremely powerful optional terminal multiplexer.
+The default shell in Ubuntu for WSL2 is bash, but as I explained in Goodbye Bash, hello Zsh!, I switch to zsh (a related post).
+I also install tmux, an optional but very powerful terminal multiplexer.

 luis@kymeraw:~$ sudo apt update && sudo apt upgrade -y